 - Cleaned and organized professionally,

-- Contributed non-traditional organizing ideas to Parade and Redbook magazines, and
+- Contributed non-traditional organizing ideas to Parade and Redbook magazines as well as several other organizing blogs, and

 - Coached many ADHD moms on getting their time and homes organized so they can calm their chaos, find their own focus(es?), and make time and energy for the fun stuff.